Adversarr/axes/README.md

 # axes

-`axes` is a utility-library for Computer Graphics.
+`axes` is a utility-library for Physical Simulation in Computer Graphics.

-Build System Requirement:
+System Requirement:

 - gcc
 - clang: 15.0

+## What is in

+1. A basic library for general purpose CG physical simulation, containing
+   1. math library using Eigen;
+   2. utilities library, such as abseil's Status, Logging, Flags;
+   3. A tiny optimization library
+2. Graphics for visulization. which supports trimesh visualization.
+   1. ImGUI integration.
+   2. and something more...

-# Dependencies
+## Dependencies

 Arch Linux: